 We flew into Auckland in business class on the Emirates flagship A380.
 If you are looking for a little extra luxury in your trans-Tasman flight I highly recommend it and if you are heading to New Zealand for the first time check out my New Zealand essentials post which has all the info you need to plan an unforgettable trip.
 Customs was a breeze and we were driving off in our bargain Airport Rentals hire car in no time.
 Auckland CBD was a mere thirty minutes drive away and when we checked in to our brilliant accommodation at CityLife Auckland we parked the car and left it there for the next two days as we explored the city on foot.
 By the time check in was completed and we were settled in our room it was about 6pm and we headed straight out to make the most of the remaining daylight.
 CityLife fronts Queen St which is littered with shops all enticing you to spend your hard earned but I resisted and we headed left towards Victoria St en-route to Auckland Skytower, which looks very similar to Sydney Tower if you ask me!
 We were going to go up to the top, but I though the entry price of $29pp was a little steep for what we would get out of it.
 By this time our thoughts turned to dinner and we consulted our trusty friend Trip Advisor to peruse the nearby Auckland restaurants.
 We were delighted to find Cafe Midnight Express which serves up authentic Turkish cuisine to rave reviews (#12 of 1733) was only steps away from the tower.
 We took advantage of the $25 2 course special offered from Sunday – Tuesday but if you are in the area at lunchtime you can’t beat the $10 express special.
 After dinner we stopped in at the nearby Countdown supermarket to stock up on essentials (read chips, coca-cola and chocolate!) in preparation for our epic New Zealand road trip.

 Next morning, we hadn’t fully adjusted to the 2 hour time change and woke earlier than expected.
+There are lots of amazing things to do in Auckland, but our short amount of time in town limited our options somewhat.
 Not wanting to waste a minute, we hit the streets straight after breakfast, but this time we headed right towards the harbour.
 We strolled past Gucci, Dior, Prada and the like and while I was tempted, The Hubs kept me on track.
 The major works are concentrated in this end of town and the skyline is littered with mammoth cranes busily building a better Auckland.
 Many of the projects are not due to finish for some time but I’m sure it will be amazing when it is all done.
 Keep your eyes peeled for unexpected street art as you walk around, I particularly liked the giant bronze of a Moa Bird and couldn’t resist a pic.
 Anyone else think he looks just a little angry?

 Auckland Viaduct Harbour